Lalgun: Geography

 Lalgun is situated on the banks of the Yerla River, a tributary of Krishna River.
 The Yerla River is the lifeline of this village, and fulfills its agricultural water demands.
 The Ner Dam on the Yerla River lies about 3 km south of Lalgun, and was completed in 1881.
-The Taluka Headquarters (Tehsil Office) of Lalgun is located about 35 km away at Vaduj (Khatav).
+The Taluka Headquarters (Tehsil Office) of Lalgun is located about 35 km away at Vaduj.

 Agriculture

 The main economic activities of this village are agriculture and animal husbandry.
 Major crops are Soybean, Common beans, Potato, Onion, Jowar, etc. Recently some watershed development has increased the area under sugarcane cultivation.
 Hence this village is also famous for Jaggery processing.